 - It is accompanied by a common set of behavioral changes.

-- Its severity and course is determined at least partially by genetics.
+- Its severity and course are determined at least partially by genetics.

 These facts make it quite clear that addiction needs to be treated by medical professionals in an appropriate setting, like a treatment facility.